'This is Farrell's best shot at Six Nations glory'

 It may sound strange, but the journey of the main character - played by Jennifer Coolidge - got me thinking of Ireland coach Andy Farrell's current situation.

-I won't go into specific plot details, but in the show, life is good for Coolidge's character.
+I won't go into specific plot details but in the show, life is good for Coolidge's character.
 Things are finally going her way until she spots a picture of someone she knows very well.
 Suddenly her heart sinks, and the drama starts.

 It got me thinking about how Farrell must have been feeling going into a new Six Nations campaign.
 Ireland are the number one team in the world, Grand Slam favourites, but then he hears the news 'Warren Gatland is back'.